-Like all leafy vegetables, parsley has a high respiration rate, and its temperature must be lowered quickly to delay respiration and spoilage.
+Like all leafy vegetables, parsley has a high respiration rate, and its temperature must be lowered quickly after harvest to delay moisture loss, maintain coloring, and prevent spoilage.

 |U.S. Grade Standards||Days Since Shipment||% of Defects Allowed||Optimum Transit Temp. (°F)|